OTC Research

 Application

 - Application: Since the annual funding available for OTCF research grant is limited, we are not able to fund every research proposal and a prioritized selection is inevitable.
-The OTCF research grant process is discussed in the document Administrative policies and procedures for OTCF research grants 2024.
+The OTCF research grant process is discussed in the document Administrative Policies and Procedures for OTCF Research Grants 2025.
 It includes application conditions as well as scientific and institutional requirements.
-Applicants need to fill out the OTC Research Grant 2024 – Application Form and take note of the OTC Research Grant 2024 – tables and figures.
+Applicants need to fill out the OTCF Research Grant 2025 – Application Form and take note of the OTCF Research Grant 2025 – Tables and Figures.

 - Review of Applications: The one-phase application process is based upon the full-length proposals.
 The OTCF Research Committee (ReCo), which consists of active and experienced trauma surgeons and scientists in different areas of clinical, pre-clinical, experimental, and biomechanical research, evaluates all proposals.
 The evaluation is undertaken in a non-blinded manner based upon scientific merit, orthopedic trauma impact, methodology used, and stated feasibility of research teams to deliver within budget and time frame.